grocerypanic/grocerypanic-backend/panic/spa_security/README.md

 1. **Bleached Char Fields for Models:**
     - protects char fields from javascript injection, has standard char field properties and validators
     - `spa_security.fields.BlondeCharField`
-    - provides BLEACH_RESTORE_LIST, as a dictionary of key, value pairs that allow restoring specify bleached values
+    - provides the `BLEACH_RESTORE_LIST` Django setting, as a dictionary of key, value pairs that allow restoring specific bleached values (for example, ampersand)
 2. **DRF Authentication via JWT over HTTP Cookies:**
-    - allows use of http only cookies, which cannot be accessed client side
+    - allows authentication with http only cookies, which cannot be accessed client side
-    - `spa-security.auth.JWTCookieAuthentication`
+    - `spa_security.auth.JWTCookieAuthentication`
-3. **View CSRF Cookie Protection:**
+3. **CSRF Cookie Protection View Mixin:**
     - add this mixin to the leftmost baseclass of your view to ensure it performs CSRF validation
-    - `spa-security.mixins.CSRFMixin`
+    - `spa_security.mixins.csrf.CSRFMixin`
 4. **CSRF Token Generation View:**
-    - presents an authenticated view which returns a CSRF token as a cookie
+    - presents an authenticated view which returns a CSRF token as a JSON response
-    - `spa-security.views.CSRFView`
+    - `spa_security.views.csrf_token.CSRFTokenView`
 5. **Compliant SameSite Cookies:**
-    - Correctly sets the SameSite "None" option on reponses
+    - Correctly sets the SameSite "None" option on responses
     - the "Secure" cookie flag can be toggled on and off via the setting "REST_COOKIES_SECURE"
+    - `spa_security.middlewares.samesite.SameSiteMiddleware`

 ## Configuration / Example Usage